rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

-If your project has not adjusted the defaults, then when running `cargo build --release` or otherwise in the `release` profile configuration incremental is disabled on all Rust versions, and these issues should not affect your release builds.
+If your project has not adjusted the defaults, then when running `cargo build --release` or otherwise in the `release` profile configuration incremental is disabled on all Rust versions[^1], and these issues should not affect your release builds.

 ## What should a Rust programmer do in response